asterisk/documentation/docs/Development/Roadmap/Asterisk-18-Projects/Advanced-Codec-Negotiation-ACN.md

 yes - Allow transcoding based on default "call" setup (default).

 no - Never allow transcoding.
-Setting this could cause some calls to not get setup.
+Setting this could cause some calls not to get set up.

 always - Always transcode even if both sides negotiate the same codec(s).